courtiol/timevarcorr/README.md

 That should suffice!

-Note that this package relies so far on only one direct dependency – [lpridge](https://github.com/cran/lpridge) – which itself depends on nothing but a plain R install.
+Note that this package relies so far on only one direct dependency – [**lpridge**](https://github.com/cran/lpridge) – which itself depends on nothing but a plain R install.

-Nonetheless, in some of the examples below, I also rely on the [tidyverse](https://github.com/tidyverse) ecosystem, so you would need to install this as well to reproduce the content of this README:
+Nonetheless, in some of the examples below, we also rely on the [**tidyverse**](https://github.com/tidyverse) ecosystem, so you would need to install this as well to reproduce the content of this README:

 ``` r
 install.packages("tidyverse")